KvalheimRacing/NumericalAnalysis/Compression/README.md

-# This is a brief compression algorihm for images, using Singular Value Decomposition
+### A brief compression algorihm for images, using Singular Value Decomposition